 Everything you want to know about permanent hair removal

 Curious about permanent hair removal?
-Here you'll find the answers to all your questions!
-From minimum age to risks, and from skin types to piercings: I'll tell you exactly what you need to know.
+Here you will find the answers to all your questions!
+From minimum age to risks, and from skin types to piercings: I will tell you exactly what you want to know.

 At what age can I start permanent hair removal?